nyabinary/nix-constitutional-assembly/constitution.md

 - Provide a public position statement, why the candidate should be elected and what are the positions on the current issues.
 - To be publicly endorsed by at least 3 other people eligible to vote
   - How endorsements are collected will be specified by the EC
-  - Among the candidate and their endorsers, there must be at least 4 individuals where no two have the same conflict of interest (e.g. employees of the same company or otherwise the same payer for Nix work), as decided by the EC.
+  - Among the candidate and their endorsers, there must be at least 4 individuals where no two have the same conflict of interest (e.g., employees of the same company or otherwise the same payer for Nix work), as decided by the EC.
   - One can endorse a person who has not yet agreed to be a candidate, which also serves as nominating them (subject to acceptance of nomination)
   - Eligible voters may endorse multiple nominees
 - To have been not a member of the SC for at least two complete years of the two immediately preceding terms